feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, major industries, and challenges faced."
+#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, unemployment rates, and major economic sectors."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> 79a50152-d275-43be-9a5c-617fcdc443e1
+#> 37be371b-c48f-4d92-a3f8-5fb8019ed32a
 #>
 #> [[2]]$agent_name
 #> [1] "summarizer"